 - As a high school senior, tutored extracurricular Physics to underclassmen in preparation for Physics competitions.

-Design and coordinate outreach activities in mathematical art, physics, engineering, robotics, and electronics.
+Design and coordinate outreach activities in mathematical art, physics, engineering, robotics, and electronics for thousands of K12 students.
+History and current status of the project at engineeringday.com.

 Coordinator for GSI, a 200-attendee half-day science outreach event held 4 times a year at the Yale Physics Department.